IlMusu/IlMusuEnchantmentsMod/README.md

 1. Veinminer Enchantment

 ## OVERCHARGED ENCHANTMENT (V)
 The <b><span style="color:purple">Overcharged Enchantment</span></b> makes the chargeable items to be overchargable and perform additional damage.
-Since it is a demonic enchantment, overcharging an item containing this enchantment will damage also the player.
+Since it is a demonic enchantment, overcharging an item containing this enchantment <b>will damage also the player</b>.

 <details>
 <summary><b>Details here</b></summary>